Let It Glow: Upload photos of your amazing Christmas light display

 Be sure to provide your name, address, and contact information.

-We’ll choose the best and send Nikki-Dee Ray to your home to do a live report Wednesday on CBS 6 News This Morning.
+We’ll choose the best and send Nikki-Dee Ray to your home to do a live report starting Wednesday, Nov.
+29 on CBS 6 News This Morning.

 And be sure to check out Illuminate Light Show and Santa’s Village at Meadow Event Park!